 Whether it’s through an expanded keyboard with the number pad or top-firing speakers with deep bass chambers, Microsoft has to make better use of the space afforded it with the 15-inch Surface Book design.
 As of now, it’s simply wasted space waiting to be utilized.

 The Surface connector on the Surface Book 2 is flexible, sure, but it’s time for Microsoft to move onto Thunderbolt 3 via USB-C. Not only does Thunderbolt 3 allow for faster file transfers, it can also serve as a one plug hub for all displays and other peripherals you could want to connect.
 If the Surface Book 3 is really going to compete, especially in 2019 or 2020, it needs to respect this growing standard.
 Hey, but at least we’re getting a dongle.

 One of the fatal flaws of the Surface Book 2 15-inch was it couldn't play games without draining its battery on top of pulling charge through its Surface Connector.
 While Microsoft might have told us it was designed creatives and not gaming, the same company was the one who gave it a built-in Xbox controller receiver.
 Whatever or whoever, the next iteration is made for, it should have improved power management as to not dip into its battery reserves for extra juice.

 A 4K display would be nice

-The current Surface Book 2 display comes in at 3,240 x 2,160 (260 ppi) at a 3:2 aspect ratio within the 15-inch model.
-It’s an absolutely fantastic screen, but with 4K media assets increasingly becoming the norm, surely digital creators would appreciate a screen that mirrors the sharpness at which they produce content.
+The Surface Book 2’s display comes in at 3,240 x 2,160 (260 ppi) at a 3:2 aspect ration in the 15-inch model.
+It’s a gorgeous display, to be sure.
+However, while it comes close to hitting that 4K mark, true 4K assets are becoming standard, so digital creators would likely appreciate a screen that mirrors the sharpness at which they produce content.

 All accessories included